Car Insurance During Military Deployment: How to Reduce Costs While Deployed

 USAA — The Gold Standard for Military Insurance

 USAA is exclusively available to active-duty military, veterans, and their eligible family members.
-Its deployment benefits are unmatched:
+Its deployment benefits remain unmatched in 2026:

-• Up to 60% discount on comprehensive coverage for vehicles stored during deployment
+• Up to 60% discount on premiums for vehicles stored during deployment (not available in North Carolina or Virginia)

 GEICO — Strong Military Discounts with Broad Availability